 Existing supply resources on PNM's system include a mix of PNM-Owned generation facilities, generators owned by other parties selling their power to PNM, and customersited, distributed generation systems.
-Fuels used by these facilities are diverse and include coal, uranium, natural-gas, solar, wind and geothermal sources.
+Fuels used by these facilities are diverse and include coal, uranium, natural-gas, and solar, wind and geothermal sources.
 Fuel delivery to the natural gas plants involves one or more of three different gas pipeline systems from two major supply basins.
 Power plant emissions are monitored and measures are being taken to reduce emissions in the future, including the retirement of coal-fired generation capacity.
 Measures are also being taken to reduce fresh water intensity and plans have been developed for drought conditions.
 Transmission system constraints exist, however, and PNM's long-term resource planning must take such constraints into account when planning new resources to meet growing and changing customer loads.
 Transmission system operations must also take into account the requirements for other, non-PNM transmission customers.
 Renewables provide a growing resource in PNM's portfolio that lowers overall system emissions and water usage but presents integration challenges that the generation and transmission systems must accommodate.
+All of these factors are reflected in the cost-effective portfolio developed in this IRP Report and in the four-year action plan to implement that portfolio.